Gathin23/hh-simple-storage/README.md

 ## Quickstart

-Change Branh to see the typescript verion
+Change Branch to see the typescript verion

 Contract Deployed to in Goerli: